 How does a candidate qualify for acceptance on the course?

 To serve as an ALM a candidate needs to be nominated by their PCC for this ministry.
-All applications must be returned by June 1 st 2019.
+All applications must be returned by Friday 30th August 2019.
 A candidate should normally be baptised, confirmed, and on the electoral roll of their sponsoring church.

 Is there an age‐limit for ALM?